ValKmjolnir/Nasal-Interpreter/README.md

 > ./nasal -v | -version

-Use these commands to get version of interpreter:
+Use these commands to get help:

 > ./nasal -h | -help